-Hormones function as chemical messengers released into the bloodstream to affect an organ in another part of the body.
-Although hormones reach every cell in the body, only those with compatible receptors can respond.
-Estrogens are the hormones that control female sexual development, whereas androgens control male sexual characteristics.
+Hormones act as chemical messengers that are released into the bloodstream in order to affect a target organ located in a different part of the body.
+Despite hormones reaching all cells within the body, only cells containing compatible receptors are able to respond to the hormonal signal.
+Estrogens represent the class of hormones that regulate female sexual development and characteristics.
+Conversely, androgens are responsible for controlling male sexual development traits.

 What Are Androgens?

-Androgens are a class of hormones that influence male characteristics and reproductive activity.
-The primary androgens found in both males and females are testosterone and androstenedione.
+Androgens represent a class of hormones that influence male traits and reproductive function.
+The primary androgens present in both males and females are testosterone and androstenedione.

-Androgens are sometimes referred to as “male hormones,” but don’t be misled by the name.
-Androgens are produced by both men’s and women’s bodies, albeit in different amounts.
-In fact, androgens have over 200 actions in women and are present in higher concentrations than estrogens.
+Although referred to as “male hormones,” androgens should not be misunderstood as only pertaining to men.
+Androgens are produced by the bodies of both men and women, though in differing quantities.
+In fact, androgens exhibit over 200 actions in women and are found in higher concentrations than estrogens in the female body.

 The two most important androgens are testosterone and androstenedione.
-They are, of course, much more prevalent in men and play an important role in male characteristics and reproductive activity.
-Dihydrotestosterone (DHT), dehydroepiandrosterone (DHEA), and DHEA sulfate are some other androgens (DHEA-S).
+As expected, these androgens are found in much greater prevalence in men, where they play a vital role in male characteristics and reproductive activity.
+Other androgens include dihydrotestosterone (DHT), dehydroepiandrosterone (DHEA), and DHEA sulfate.

 What Are Estrogens?

-Estrogens (or Oestrogen) are steroid hormones that play a key role in the development of sexual characteristics in females.
-The ovaries produce the majority of estrogen.
-During a female’s gestation, the placenta can also secrete a trace amount of estrogen.
-Estrogen, like androgens, is present in males, but in much lower amounts.
+Estrogens represent a class of steroid hormones that play a vital role in the development of female sexual characteristics.
+The ovaries serve as the primary site of estrogen production, although the placenta can secrete trace amounts of estrogen during gestation.
+While present in males, estrogen is found in much lower concentrations compared to females.

-Females secrete three different types of estrogen.
-Estradiol is the most common estrogen type during the reproductive phase, followed by estrone during menopause and estriol during pregnancy.
+Females produce three distinct forms of estrogen.
+Estradiol constitutes the predominant estrogen during the reproductive years, followed by estrone during menopause, and estriol during pregnancy.

 The Role of Androgens and Estrogens